freeCodeCamp/freeCodeCamp/guide/english/go/index.md

 First, you'll need to tell Go the location of your workspace.

 We'll add some environment variables into shell config.
-One of does files located at your home directory bash_profile, bashrc or .zshrc (for Oh My Zsh Army)
+One of those files located at your home directory bash_profile, bashrc or .zshrc (for Oh My Zsh Army)

 ```bash
 $ vi .bashrc